 Facebook advertising is also really cheap in comparison to older, more traditional forms of advertising; you can reach thousands of people for just a couple bucks.

 Plus, you’re reaching this new audience in a fun, social environment where they’re spending enjoyable downtime (as opposed to keeping them from their favorite TV show with a commercial or catching them with a billboard as they’re stuck in traffic, only wanting to get home).

 There are a lot of perks in utilizing a Facebook ad campaign, but as we said, it has to be structured correctly in order to work effectively.

 How Do You Create A Facebook Ad Campaign?

-There are quite a few elements that go into making a Facebook ad campaign work effectively, and we’re going to really dive deep and talk about each one of those items in today’s blog.
+So before you launch your first Facebook ad campaign, there are quite a few elements that go into making a Facebook ad campaign work effectively, and we’re going to really dive deep and talk about each one of those items in today’s blog.

 A common thing we often hear from new clients is, “Facebook is always suggesting that I boost my posts, but why hasn’t that brought me more sales yet?”
 Does that sound like you, too?

 Whether you’ve ran ads in the past with no success, or whether you’re completely new to Facebook ads all together, we’re going to explain everything you need to know to structure your Facebook ad campaign for more leads and sales.